FAMILY CAMP AT FEATHER RIVER

 Discover Oakland Feather River Camp – a vacation destination for families, children and adults seeking relaxation, recreation, fun and friendship since 1924!

-On the Fourth of July, we’ll have face painting, bike decorating, and a Feather River Camp parade followed by traditional sack races, water balloon toss, and watermelon eating.
-We’ll top off the day with our famous OFRC barbecue feast!
+On Independence Day, we’ll have face painting, bike decorating, and a Feather River Camp parade followed by our OFRC Olympics with events like traditional sack races, water balloon toss, and a watermelon seed spitting contest.
+We’ll top off the day with our famous Feather River Barbecue Feast!

 Ginny’s enthusiastic personality and positive energy means that anyone who tries can learn.
 She teaches a morning class so campers can feel more comfortable during the evening dance.
 There are the traditional Camp dances, such as Amos Moses, Popcorn, Virginia Reel, country-western line dances, plus a varied and fun line-up of international folk dances.

-We are also proud that LaVelle and her cousin Lorraine are returning this week to teach African Congo Dance.
+We are also thrilled that LaVelle – along with her cousin and accompanying drummer Lorraine – are returning this week to teach African Congo Dance.
 Enjoy Congolese Dance and Drum classes throughout the week!
-2017 is LaVelle’s 9th year teaching and bringing African culture to OFRC and you don’t want to miss the energy and rhythm from the drumming and dance lessons this week.
+2019 is LaVelle’s 11th year teaching and bringing African culture to OFRC and you don’t want to miss the energy and rhythm from the drumming and dance lessons this week.
 It’s all in the spirit of the Congo!